Bachelor of Veterinary Technology

 Our Bachelor of Veterinary Technology is part of the University’s world-top-50 suite of veterinary science and veterinary-related degrees*.
 Studied over three years full-time, it will give you:

-- deep knowledge of animal diseases, including those threatening humans
+- deep knowledge of animal diseases, including those threatening humans and the concept of One Health

 - extensive hands-on clinical experience